cdoremus/deno-fresh-oauth/README.md

 battle-tested protocol.
 While we provide an example with Fresh here, there is no reason why you could not use OAuth to secure application build with Oak, Aleph, Ultra or any other Deno web framework.

+Similarly, another OAuth provider can be used instead of Github or you can allow the user to select from a number of different providers.
+In that case, there is a different mechanism to register your application with a provider and different argument values used to call `OAuth2Client` including different values of the default `scope`.

 TODO: XXXXXXXXXXXXXXXXXXXXXXXXXXX